unixfreaxjp/glibcver-endian-checker/README.md

 cd glibcver-endian-checker&&make&&./glibcver-endian-checker&&make clean;cd ..
 ```

-Noted: Without git, you can modify the script by downloading the zip from this github
+Noted: Without git, you can modify the script by downloading the zip from this github or your hosts.

 # size